wilsonmar/OracleATS/Install_12.5.2.md

 6. Note this also disables **OpenScript BHO** as well.
 7. Click Close button to dismiss the window.
 8. Exit all instances of Internet Explorer.

+## <a name="UninstallPrograms"> UnInstall Programs</a>

+1. Press the Windows key or click the Start orb.
+2. Select Control Panel on the right panel.
+3. Select Programs and Features.
+4. Click on one of the programs and press O.
+5. Right-click on **Oracle Data Provider for .NET Help** and select Uninstall.
+6. Select Yes for the UAC.
+7. Right-click on **Oracle Database 10g Express Edition** and select Uninstall.
+8. Wait for the pop-up "Do you want to completely completely remove the selected application and all its features?".
+9. Click Finish.

 ## <a name="Uninstall"> Uninstall Steps</a>